 We performed a clinical study with our prototype.
 Where we tested our prototype with forty chemotherapy patients in two hospitals in Boston and Madrid.
 We compared the results of our tests with blood samples taken by traditional means at the hospital.

 We demonstrated that we could identify with high specificity and sensitivity those patients with low values.
-Our first product, the Minimum Viable Product, is not replacing the blood draws; it’s just providing a warning.
+So our first product, the Minimum Viable Product, is not replacing the blood draws; it’s just providing a warning.
 It can give a binary reading, if you will, about whether patients are critically immunocompromised or not.

 We showed that we were very accurate in making that binary classification.

 Will this device have the ability to give them a warning?
-Will it provide them with a reading, and will they have to understand what the result is?
+Will it provide them with reading, and will they have to understand what the result is?
 Or will it send a notification to the primary care provider?
 How does that work?
-How do they get their results, and what do they do with it?
+How do they get their results, and what do they do with them?

-We interviewed more than 50 opinion leaders in oncology to make sure of what actions care teams would do if they had this information.
+We interviewed more than 50 opinion leaders in oncology to determine what actions care teams would do if they had this information.
 These specialists told us that if they knew which patient was immunocompromised, they could follow up with prophylactic antibiotics or growth stimulating factors.
 These are drugs that boost the creation of white cells.
 This could reduce the number of hospital readmissions for these patients by fifty percent.

 So the patient, a result of the test, doesn’t directly know the outcome?
-They’ll know based on whether and they get a response from the office saying, “Hey, come on in.”
+They’ll know based on whether, and they get a response from the office saying, “Hey, come on in.”

 That’s a great question.
 We have been discussing it with the FDA.
 We recently met with them to discuss the protocol for approval of our product, which was the same question they were asking.
 The FDA raised this concern.